 At the Consortium’s annual meeting during CCCC in Portland, Ore., Drs.
 Nikki Caswell (email@example.com) and Susan Murphy (Susan.Murphy@tamucc.edu) were elected as co-chairs for a three-year term, 2017-2020.

 The 2017 meeting in Portland, Ore., will be held on Wednesday, March 15, from 6:30-8:30 p.m., Oregon Convention Center, C123.

 The meeting will feature program overviews and a presentation on common texts in MA programs.
 We also will set aside time for open discussion and to establish priorities for the upcoming year.
 We also will hold elections for Consortium chairs.
 The agenda is available here: 2016 Meeting Agenda.
-If you have any questions or anything that you would like us to address in the meeting, please contact Rebecca Jackson (firstname.lastname@example.org) and Eric Leake (email@example.com), Consortium Co-chairs.
+If you have any questions or anything that you would like us to address in the meeting, please contact Rebecca Jackson (email@example.com) and Eric Leake (firstname.lastname@example.org), Consortium Co-chairs.

 At the Consortium’s annual meeting last Wednesday, March 19, Drs.
 Rebecca Jackson and Eric Leake from Texas State University were elected as co-chairs for a three-year term, 2014-2017.
 They replace Drs.
 John Dunn and Derek Mueller who have served the Consortium as co-chairs since 2011.

 Three new Executive Board members were elected at the meeting.
 Drs.
 Stephanie Vie, U Central Florida, and Susan Wolff Murphy, Texas A&M-Corpus Christi, were elected to three year terms on the board.
 Dr. Nikki Caswell, East Carolina U, was elected for a two-year term, 2014-2016, and will fill the position vacated by Rebecca Jackson.